rsonquery/rsonpath/SECURITY.md

 The package is under active development, so security updates will be coming steadily while in 0.*

+This policy will be updated once we hit 1.0.0

 ## Reporting a Vulnerability

 We use GitHub's private reporting: [Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).